Transitioning Sea Farms to Clean Battery Power

 Summary:

-In this effort, TBY is expanding on our work with the aquaculture industry to build and deploy battery solutions to power on-water farming and harvesting operations.
-We are focusing to build, from existing prototypes, a suite of clean power solutions that can be safely operated in wet environments to replace gas and diesel generators currently used by sea farms.
+The Boat Yard, LLC (TBY) is expanding on our work with the aquaculture industry to build and deploy battery solutions to power on-water farming and harvesting operations.
+We are focusing on building, from existing prototypes, a suite of clean power solutions that can be safely operated in wet environments to replace gas and diesel generators currently used by sea farms.
 We have evaluated what equipment to use and how much battery capacity is needed for operations and will now determine which electric motors and pumps to use, and how the batteries will be recharged to address the current gaps in knowledge in this area.

-• Complete Duty Cycle analyses on at-sea farm equipment
+• Complete Duty Cycle analysis on at-sea farm equipment

 • Identify replacement equipment that can be powered by batteries